rbowsley/lamplighthelp/source/22-1-1_Evals_Module-_Editing_and_Deleting_Evals.markdown

 # 22.1.1 {{Eval}}s Module: Editing and Deleting {{Eval}}s

-> Before editng or deleting {{eval}}s, consider the effect this may have on existing data
+> Before editing or deleting {{eval}}s, consider the effect this may have on existing data